-This easy pineapple upside down cake is so deliciously moist and features a gooey brown sugar topping.
+This is the BEST pineapple upside down cake from scratch.
+This easy cake is so deliciously moist and features a gooey brown sugar topping.

 When Matt and I got married four years ago, we were both very much on the same page about where we wanted to honeymoon: Maui.
 I had never been to Hawaii, but everything about it sounded perfect.
 It ended up being the most peaceful and relaxing getaway — we soaked in the incredible views, did a whole lot of nothing but also enjoyed some spa time (me) and golf (Matt) and, of course, had some really amazing food.